Analysis | Odds, picks and post positions for 2020 Kentucky Derby

+Mike Battaglia, who has set the morning line for the Kentucky Derby since 1975, gave Tiz the Law 3-5 odds, making him the heaviest morning-line favorite in the Run for the Roses since Easy Goer and Awe Inspiring in 1989.

 Tiz the Law, a son of Constitution (by Tapit), broke his maiden last summer at Saratoga and has fired off five wins, all graded stakes races, in six attempts since.
-Victories include the Grade 1 Champagne Stakes, Grade 3 Holy Bull Stakes, Grade 1 Florida Derby, Grade 1 Belmont Stakes and the Grade 1 Travers Stakes.
-The lone blemish on his resume is a third-place finish in the Grade 2 Kentucky Jockey Club Stakes at Churchill Downs last November.
+Victories include the Grade I Champagne Stakes, Grade III Holy Bull Stakes, Grade I Florida Derby, Grade I Belmont Stakes and Grade I Travers Stakes.
+The lone blemish on his résumé is a third-place finish in the Grade II Kentucky Jockey Club Stakes at Churchill Downs in November.

-“He never seems to do anything wrong,” Trainer Barclay Tagg said.
+“He never seems to do anything wrong,” trainer Barclay Tagg said.
 “He is not overly nervous, not excitable, doesn’t beat himself.
 He loves to run, loves competition.
 He sees a horse, he just goes for it.
 He is a quality horse.”

 Tagg trained 2003 Kentucky Derby winner Funny Cide, who became the first New York-bred horse in history to win the Kentucky Derby.
 Tiz the Law will try to become the second.